Doing something with your land? You may need resource consent for your project.

 - resource and subdivision consent application advice and processing

 - advice on how the City Plan and Resource Management Act (RMA) affect your project

 - advice on working with affected people and Tangata Whenua

 - notified consents and hearings

-- monitoring compliance with the District Plan and RMA.
+- monitoring compliance with the City Plan and RMA.

 If you think you need resource consent but need more information, speak to our Duty Planner.
-Alternatively you can book a pre-application meeting to discuss your proposal with one of Council's planning team.
+Alternatively you can book a meeting to discuss your proposal with a member of Council’s planning team.
 They can look over your project plan and point out some of the things you will need to consider as you prepare your application.

-When you’re ready to lodge your resource consent application, you will need to book a lodgement meeting to check that you have given us everything we need to process your application, which will help to make the resource consent process quicker for you.
+When you’re ready to lodge your resource consent application, you will need to book a meeting to check that you have given us everything we need to process your application.
+This will help to make the resource consent process quicker for you.

 For more information on resource consent processes browse through these pages or check out our list of helpful links.